opticdev/optic/projects/optic/README.md

 Additional options:

-- `--check` turns on breaking change detection against the changed files
+- `--check` turns on breaking change detection against the changed files as specified in your `optic.dev.yml` rulesets config.
 - `--web` opens a web page with the changes that ran (recommended for a more UI rich changelog experience).

 ## Setup Optic in CI